Team Rules and Expectations

 The top fourteen (14) players in the North Suburban Conference will be selected to receive All-Conference Distinction.
 The ranking of players will be determined by calculating the average of each player's eight best 9-hole rounds.
 To be eligible, a player must compete in a minimum of eight 9-hole conference competitions.
 The Mid-season and End-of Season Tournaments count as two.
 Players ranking 15 - 20 will receive Honorable Mention Distinction.

-The Captain this season will be Billy Nicholls.
-Billy was chosen because of his great work ethic and his great attitude no matter how he was playing.
+The Co Captains this season will be Charlie Harper, Zach Sagel and Tommy Tight.
 We will be keeping a close eye on everyone as they are all future captain prospects.
-Next season's Captain nomination is not necessarily limited to one golfer.
+Captain nomination is not necessarily limited to one golfer.
 We are looking for players to step up as leaders with positive attitudes, regardless of age.
 The Captain's responsibilities this year include:

 1. Communicating information between players and coach.